post-self/post-self.ink/content/stories/coffee-leak.md

 Tomash waved a paw, and the view out of the window changed.
 The place they were looking at was still a black void, but now it had Dr. Rodriguez’s coffee floating in mid-air, a snapshot of a jet of steam coming out the crack in its side.

-“...
-How’s my coffee levitating?” the professor asked.
+“…How’s my coffee levitating?” the professor asked.

 “I chucked it into a stasis sim — physics doesn’t evolve forward in those.
 They’re useful for figuring out what’s happening to something.”

-“So … they kill you when you step in?”
+“So…they kill you when you step in?”
 Dr. Rodriguez asked, looking at Tomash.

 Tomash shook his head.
 “Nah, instances — our minds — run on a different system.
 If you put yourself in a stasis sim, you get this really weird ‘brain inhabiting a statue’ feeling until you decide to leave.
 I’m not a fan, but there’s people who do stasis meditation.”